saifcraft/saifcraft/README.md

 - i love the game minecraft and create video games 🎮
 - i'm learning for create a java application 📲

-so follow my github and enjoy 🎈
+so follow to my github and enjoy 🎈